sampsyo/fdpo/fdpo/prompts/opt.md

 reuse those from our starter program.

 There is no need for any additional justification unless you have specific concerns; mostly, we just need the code in our little language.
+Please enclose the program in Markdown code-fence backticks.